Thienlqt/Chatbot_test_deploy/README.md

 # Chatbot_test_deploy
-This is a demo app for a bigger project that simply fetches the data of a set of FAQs from the database and finds the best match answer for it.
+This is a demo app for a bigger project that creates a Chatbot that fetches the data of a set of FAQs from the database and finds the best match answer for it.
 Thanks for reading!

 To set up: